kgryte/pranav-qs-blog/README.md

 daxpy_ndarray(v1.length, 5.0, v1.data, v1.strides[0], v1.offset, v2.data, v2.strides[0], v2.offset);
 ```

-Similar to BLIS, we saw value in both conventional LAPACK API signatures (e.g., for backward compatibility) and modified API signatures (e.g., for minimizing adverse performance impacts), and thus, we settled on a plan to provide conventional and modified APIs for each LAPACK routine.
-To minimize code duplication, we aimed to implement a common lower-level "base" implementation which could then be wrapped by the higher-level APIs.
-While the changes for the BLAS routine `daxpy` shown above may appear relatively straightforward, for LAPACK APIs, the mapping of the conventional LAPACK routine and its expected behavior to a generalized implementation was often much less so.
+Similar to BLIS, we saw value in both conventional LAPACK API signatures (e.g., for backward compatibility) and modified API signatures (e.g., for minimizing adverse performance impacts), and thus, we settled on a plan to provide both conventional and modified APIs for each LAPACK routine.
+To minimize code duplication, we aimed to implement a common lower-level "base" implementation which could then be wrapped by higher-level APIs.
+While the changes for the BLAS routine `daxpy` shown above may appear relatively straightforward, the transformation of a conventional LAPACK routine and its expected behavior to a generalized implementation was often much less so.

 ## dlaswp